 Pain Point Solved: Flirting with co-workers no longer feels so awkward

 This brand is clearly in the “problems we never knew we had until you pointed it out” category.
 Who knew hospital workers were so despondent?
 As if this occupation isn’t hard enough already, you have to wear scratchy, unflattering SCRUBS?
 Say it ain’t so!
 Really, when you think about it, it’s a pretty smart play – and I can think of 72 million other reasons why this is a good idea.
 Heck, I even want to rock some of these outfits (which I believe is part of the plan).

 Why we Dig This Brand:

 Figs made it into this edition of the Subway Startups on pure concept alone (because it’s like, wow).
-Brand-wise, there’s not much: A chanel-esque black and white color palette, A logo that looks like DIN light with a plus symbol, and not much in terms of secondary elements.
+Brand-wise, there’s not much: A Chanel-esque black and white color palette, A logo that looks like DIN light with a plus symbol, and not much in terms of secondary elements.
 The photography is more or less par for the course in health-related startups: Super happy millennials in scrubs looking fashionable at work for the first time since… ever.
-It looks like most of the 72M went into building out a solid ecommerce experience which I can’t fault them for.
-Overall, a really interesting concept we would have never even thought existed.
+It seems like most of the 72M went into building out a solid e-commerce experience which I can’t fault them for.
+Overall, a fascinating concept we would have never even thought existed.

 No. 3: Daily Harvest

 Tagline: Superfoods.
 Super Fast.